sameersbn/docker-rygel/README.md

 # Installation

-Automated builds of the image are available on [Quay.io](https://quay.io/repository/sameersbn/rygel) and is the recommended method of installation.
+Automated builds of the image are available on [Dockerhub](https://hub.docker.com/r/sameersbn/rygel) and is the recommended method of installation.

+> **Note**: Builds are also available on [Quay.io](https://quay.io/repository/sameersbn/rygel)

 ```
-docker pull quay.io/sameersbn/rygel:latest
+docker pull sameersbn/rygel:latest
 ```

 Alternately you can build the image yourself.